-I am interested in Computer Networking and System research including Low-latency Computation and Data Center Networks.
+I am interested in Computer Networking and System research including SDN, NFV, and Data Center Networks.

-My recent projects are about developing network systems with performance guarantees, especially on NFV (packet processing) systems.
-These systems allow operators to define high-level intents and enforce performance/scalability requirements by leveraging architecture supports and efficient algorithms at the controller, switches, NICs, and end-hosts.
-For example, a network operator specifies that some of its user traffic must be first encrypted, and then forwarded to backend servers with a load balancer and a traffic policer in between.
+My recent projects are about developing networking systems with performance guarantees, especially on NFV (packet processing) systems.
+These systems allow users to specify packet processing intents in a simplified way, and they enforce performance and scalability requirements by leveraging architecture supports and efficient algorithms at the controller, switches, NICs, and end-hosts.
+These systems are mostly used by network operators that provide mobile and edge network services.

 Lemur: optimizing cross-platform NF performance objectives